alexanmtz/react-redux-gen/README.md

 You can use fully if you have an standard object CRUD, like an User, or use the plain actions and extend with your async actions.

 ## Purpose
-Redux Gen generate actions and reducers
+Redux Gen generate actions and reducers based on convention, and there's many use cases to use the way you want

 ## Why?
 As the application increase, the process of create actions and reducers is pretty repetitive and we can get a lot of benefits if we use the same language that API REST naming conventions if we are connecting on an API.